tboutaour/track-simulator/README.md

 # TrackSimulator
-TrackSimulator is an application for track analsysis and simulatio in a delimited territory.
+TrackSimulator is an application for track analysis and simulation in a delimited territory.
 It uses Viterbi algorithm and Hidden Markov Model for map-matching.
 Information is stored in MongoDB.